emilxf-0/emilxf-0.github.io/_mainpages/about.md

 Responsible for both operative and strategic activities for the marketing department at KLASH.

-- Set up a full marketing funnel including promotions and onboardinF
+- Set up a full marketing funnel including promotions and onboarding
 - Grew social media presence with 1800 %.

 **Head of Marketing**